composewell/haskell-dev-nix/user-guide.rst

 What is Nix?
 ------------

-Nix is package manager that can be installed on Linux or Mac OS.
+Nix is a package manager that can be installed on Linux or Mac OS.
 Unlike other package managers Nix does not use one single global view of some fixed versions of packages.
 It can create a custom environment with whatever versions of packages you need and their dependencies, on the